 The Diabetes Charter for Canada: the role of government

-The Canadian Diabetes Association released the Diabetes Charter for Canada on April 7, 2014.
-The guiding principles of the Canadian Diabetes Association in developing this Charter were to:
+Diabetes Canada released the Diabetes Charter for Canada on April 7, 2014.
+The guiding principles of Diabetes Canada in developing this Charter were to:

 Ensure that people who live with diabetes are treated with dignity and respect.